jasmit35/TROLoad/docs/TROLoad User's Guide.md

 Verify the spreadsheet is in the correct directory with the xlsx extension:

-`ll '/Volumes/SharedSpace/TROStage'`
+`ll '/Volumes/SharedSpace/<environment>/TROStage'`

-Make sure the TROLoad container is running:
+Use the makefile to run the application:

 ```
-docker ps
+make dr-run
 ```

-It runs once per hour so it should eventually pick up the file.

 Review the log files from the load.
 If their are problems that can be corrected via Quicken, do so and start over at 'Monthly Processing'.